 I'm Greg Nichols, an author and journalist focusing on narrative tales of true adventure.
-Usually that means outrageous characters and unlikely heroes who set out with confidence — only to have things unravel in unexpected ways.
+I also write about technology from a human perspective.
+The former usually means outrageous characters and unlikely heroes who set out with confidence — only to have things unravel in unexpected ways.
+So does the latter, come to think of it.

 I also write books.